-Residents are able to raise issues with and make representations to the elected members of Council.
+Council.
 The Councillors may pursue the matter on the resident's behalf, allowing members of the public to influence the development of policy.
 Individual Councillor contact information is available on Council's website at www.svc.nsw.gov.au/meet-your-councillors.

-Council meetings are held monthly either by video link or at Council Chambers, located in Tumbarumba and Tumut.
+Council meetings are held monthly at Council Chambers, located in Tumbarumba and Tumut and may also attended by video link.
 These meetings are open to members of the public.
 Prior to meetings, the opportunity is offered to interested persons to address Council as per Council's Code of Meeting Practice.